NIF-au/django-rapid-connect-demo/README.md

 [rapid.test.aaf.edu.au](https://rapid.test.aaf.edu.au/) to register
 your service's callback URL.
 This Django site provides a URL of the form ```http://example.com:8000/rc```.
-When you register you will receive a custom AAF authorisation URL, take note of this.
+When you register you will receive a custom AAF authorisation URL.
 Also keep the secret that you generate.

 Note: if you use the test federation then you do not need to set up SSL.